DODA: Data-oriented Sim-to-Real Domain Adaptation for 3D Semantic Segmentation: Benchmark Setup

 \subsection{UDA Baselines}

-As shown in Table~\ref{tab:scannet} and \ref{tab:s3dis}, we reproduce seven popular 2D UDA methods as UDA baselines, encompassing MCD~\cite{saito2018maximum}, AdaptSegNet~\cite{tsai2018learning}, CBST~\cite{zou2018unsupervised}, MinEnt~\cite{vu2019advent}, AdvEnt~\cite{vu2019advent}, Noisy Student~\cite{xie2020self} and APO-DA~\cite{yang2020adversarial}.
+As shown in Table~\ref{tab:scannet} and \ref{tab:s3dis}, we reproduce 7 popular 2D UDA methods and 1 3D outdoor method as UDA baselines, encompassing MCD~\cite{saito2018maximum}, AdaptSegNet~\cite{tsai2018learning}, CBST~\cite{zou2018unsupervised}, MinEnt~\cite{vu2019advent}, AdvEnt~\cite{vu2019advent}, Noisy Student~\cite{xie2020self}, APO-DA~\cite{yang2020adversarial} and SqueezeSegV2~\cite{wu2019squeezesegv2}.
 These UDA baselines cover most existing streams such as adversarial alignment, discrepancy minimization, self-training and entropy guided adaptation.
-To perform these image-based methods on our setting, we carry out some task-specific modifications, which are detailed in the supplemental materials.
+To perform these image-based methods on our setting, we carry out some task-specific modifications, which are detailed in supplemental materials.